PNNL-Comp-Mass-Spec/MyEMSL-Reader/MyEMSLDownloader/README.md

 * Supports a comma separated list of file IDs

 Use `/IncludeAll` to show or download all versions of a file if MyEMSL has multiple versions of the same file (by file path)
+* A suffix will be applied to files that have multiple versions
 * If `/IncludeAll` is not used, only the newest version of a file is downloaded

 Use `/Test` to perform automatic tests using predefined dataset names